davmac314/tosaithe/doc/TSBP.md

   services. \
   Note: if the OS will use UEFI runtime services with an alternative address map established via the `SetVirtualAddressMap()` UEFI runtime service function, it must provide a mapping for this memory region as part of that call.
+It is recommended however to refer to the firmware-provided memory map (accessible via `efi_memmap` in the loader data structure) for determining that such mappings are required.
 - `tbsp_mmap_type::BAD_MEMORY` (6) - the memory in this region is known to be faulty, and should not be used.
 - `tbsp_mmap_type::PERSISTENT_MEMORY` (7) - the memory in this range is persistent (the contents